 Talk to your doctor if you or your child have side effects that are bothersome or do not go away.

 This is not a complete list of possible side effects.
 Ask your doctor or pharmacist for more information.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 How should I store Dextroamphetamine Sulfate Tablets?

 - Store Dextroamphetamine sulfate tablets in a safe place at room temperature 20º to 25ºC (68º to 77ºF).

 - Keep Dextroamphetamine sulfate tablets and all medicines out of the reach of children.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Dextroamphetamine sulfate tablets for a condition for which it was not prescribed.
+Do not use Dextroamphetamine sulfate tablets for a condition for which they were not prescribed.
 Do not give Dextroamphetamine sulfate tablets to other people, even if they have the same condition.
 It may harm them and it is against the law.

 This Medication Guide summarizes the most important information about Dextroamphetamine sulfate tablets.
 If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about Dextroamphetamine sulfate tablets that was written for healthcare professionals.
-For more information about Dextroamphetamine sulfate tablets you may also contact Wilshire Pharmaceuticals, Inc. at 1-877-495-6856.
+You can ask your doctor or pharmacist for information about Dextroamphetamine sulfate tablets that was written for healthcare professionals, or you can visit www.Mallinckrodt.com or call 1-800-778-7898.